Ready to fill up your fanny pack with some basic French phrases?

 Ah, so now it’s time to pay up.
 You’ll need this phrase at the front desk.
 Fork over your insurance card (if you have it), and they should know what to do.

 So you’ve gotten around, eaten lavish meals, gotten a coffee fix and even dealt with medical emergencies, all in French.
-If you want to sound like a model French citizen, then you’ll need to make sure you’re following the French rules for politeness.
+If you want to sound like a model French citizen and start a basic French conversation with grace, then you’ll need to make sure you’re following the French rules for politeness.

 21. Pardon vs. Excusez-moi vs. Desolé(e)